beaubreedlove/FantasyFootball/rules.md

             1. Tradebacks are when a manager makes a trade to gain a player that he or she once traded away.
             1. Tradebacks are not strictly against the rules, but they are discouraged and are valid reasons for a manager to object despite not objecting to the original trade.
         1. At least one player must be transferred by each team involved in a trade.
+        1. No two teams may trade with each other more than twice in the same season.
 1.  <a id="objections">Objections</a>
     1. Any move may be objected by any manager within 24 hours after the move is made.
         1. For trades this period starts when the trade is initiated; not processed.